mrabbani/laravel-modular-app/README.md

 ### Available command

-To see all module related command run `php artisan module` into terminal Available commands are:
+To see all module related command run `php artisan` into terminal Available commands are:

 - `php artisan module:create {alias}`